uttejh/NerdyLogs/python/Inheritance-and-Composition.md

 - Classes that inherit from another are called derived classes, subclasses, or subtypes.
 - Classes from which other classes are derived are called base classes or super classes.
 - A derived class is said to derive, inherit, or extend a base class.

+> Note: Every class that you create in Python will implicitly derive from object.
+The exception to this rule are classes used to indicate errors by raising an exception which must be derived from the class <i>BaseException</i>.
 ## Composition
 Composition is a concept that models a has a relationship. <i>Composite</i> <b>has a</b> <i>Component</i>
 - eg, <i>Horse</i> <b>has a</b> <i>Tail</i>.